pulumi/registry/themes/default/content/registry/packages/aws-native/how-to-guides/aws-native-java-s3-folder.md

 A static website that uses [S3's website support](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
 For a detailed walkthrough of this example, see the tutorial [Static Website on AWS S3](https://www.pulumi.com/docs/tutorials/aws/s3-website/).

-Note: Some resources are not yet supported by the Native AWS provider, so we are using both the Native and Classic provider in this example.
-The resources will be updated to use native resources as they are available in AWS's Cloud Control API.
+Note: Some resources are not yet supported by the AWS Cloud Control provider, so we are also using the standard AWS provider for additional resources in this example.

 ## Deploying and running the program